Lufthansa says open to mediation in cabin crew row

-FRANKFURT Germany's Lufthansa (LHAG.DE) said it was open to mediation in a row with cabin crew over pay and conditions after being threatened with a costly Germany-wide strike on Friday, although doubts whether it will succeed, an executive said on Wednesday.
+FRANKFURT, Sept 5 Germany's Lufthansa said it was open to mediation in a row with cabin crew over pay and conditions after being threatened with a costly Germany-wide strike on Friday, although doubts whether it will succeed, an executive said on Wednesday.

 A second day of rolling strikes by the UFO union, which represents around two-thirds of Lufthansa's 18,000 flight attendants, on Tuesday resulted in the cancellation of over 350 flights and left 43,000 passengers stranded.